Chalandi/Baremetal_esp32s3_nosdk/README.md

   - LED blinking from both cores
   - WS2812 switching color from core 1 interrupt
   - Multicore Debug environment configuration for VSCode (using the built-in JTAG interface, GDB and OpenOCD)
+  - Using the right IEEE754 single-precision FPU library (libgcc from the toolchain xtensa-esp32s3-elf uses emulation for DIV, SQRT ...)
+  - Using CALL0 ABI

 A clear and easy-to-understand implementation in C11 and assembly with a build system based on GNU Make makes this project both fun and educational.